Browse Storage

 Clicking on the Volume selector button at the top left corner of the storage navigator will give you a drop-down list of all the volumes that you have permission to access:

-Once you have selected the volume you want to browse, you will then have the ability to browse it's folder structure.
-Nara's navigator works very similarly to any other column-based file browser - clicking on a folder will show its contents in the column to the right:
+Once you have selected the media volume, you will then have the ability to browse it's folder structure.
+Nara's navigator works very similarly to any other column-based file browser - clicking on a folder will show its contents in the next column to the right:

 Each folder in the selected path is highlighted in blue.
 Horizontal and vertical scroll bars allow you to move the view around if there are more folders or columns than will fit on the screen.
 Note that you can also drag the lower edge of the navigation window to expand it downwards.